SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 ## Overview

 - Supports up to eight PWM outputs with four duty cycle generators.
 The output pins are grouped in pairs to facilitate driving the low side and high side of a power half bridge.
-For more details on PWM outputs, see the block diagram in HRM.
 - Complementary and Independent output modes are supported.
 - Dead time insertion in Complementary mode.
 - Manual override option for PWM output pins.
 Output pin polarity is programmable.